salty-muffin/ghosts-of-data-past/README.md

 - [x] limit the number of chat messages
 - [x] decrease the distance between messages from the same sender
 - [x] remove the name of messages by the same sender
+- [ ] implement sidenotes on about
+- [ ] implement proper menu on about with mute controls

 ## generate - to do